 Imagine if every Target store had to buy their own ads to get your attention.
 Their costs would be insane; wave those discount prices goodbye.
 Even competing auto dealers in the same metro area will often join together in co-op ad campaigns and websites to make it easier for customers to reach them.

-How can we get started with Portfolio Leasing?
+How can we get started with Centralized Leasing?

-Ok, you’re starting to see the benefits of Portfolio Leasing.
+Ok, you’re starting to see the benefits of Centralized Leasing.
 But how can you effectively implement this at your community and across your organization?

 Here are a few ideas to help you get started: